sarangan/react-native-image-cropper-ios/README.md

 # This is the modified version of image cropping library https://github.com/meznaric/react-native-image-cropping
-# This is designed to work for local and network images, follow the installation as original library and replace the files
+This is designed to work for local and network images, follow the installation as original library and replace the file ReactNativeImageCropping.m which should be enough to accept images.

 # usage
 ```